Central Bank of Trinidad and Tobago: Challenges

 In 1986, as a result of lessons learnt from the NFI crisis, several amendments were made to the Central Bank Act and the Financial Institutions (Non-Banking) Act.
 The amendments conferred special emergency powers on the Bank to intervene in financial institutions to protect the interests of depositors and creditors.
 They also established the Deposit Insurance Corporation as a subsidiary of the Bank.
 The amendments were quite timely as the Bank utilized them that same year to close five NFIs.
 The Bank was also called upon to intervene in the Trinidad Co-operative Bank in 1986 and in the Workers' Bank in 1989.

-In 1993, the Bank moved to merge the three indigenous institutions – National Commercial Bank, Workers' Bank and Trinidad Co-operative Bank – to form the First Citizens Bank (FCB).
-These actions were designed to avoid losses for depositors and forestall systemic problems in the banking system.
-The role of the Bank in the formation of FCB is considered as a major achievement in the Bank's history and represents a shining example of an innovative and successful restructuring exercise in the Caribbean.
+In 1993, the Bank facilitated the merger of three indigenous financial institutions – National Commercial Bank, Workers' Bank and Trinidad Co-operative Bank – to form the First Citizens Bank (FCB).
+The measures were intended to protect depositors from losses and reduce the risk of wider instability in the banking system.
+The Bank's involvement in the formation of FCB was a significant development in its history and contributed to the restructuring of Trinidad and Tobago's banking sector..

 From its inception, the Bank saw itself as having a developmental role.
 Consistent with this orientation, from the start of the decade of the 1980s, the Bank became involved in a number of institution-building initiatives.
 Thus, for example, the Bank worked to establish the Trinidad and Tobago Stock Exchange and the Trinidad and Tobago Unit Trust Corporation in 1981.
 In 1986, in collaboration with the commercial banks, life insurance companies, the National Insurance Board and the International Finance Corporation, another familiar institution was established: the Home Mortgage Bank.